-- Six large Top Round Beef slices, cut or pounded until the slices are about 1/4″ thick
+- 6 large Top Round Beef slices cut or pounded until the slices are about 1/4″ thick

-- One quarter cup finely chopped fresh marjoram and/or parsley
+- ¼ cup finely chopped fresh marjoram and/or parsley

 - Salt and pepper

-- About 32-ounces of beef stock (low sodium is best)
+- 32 oz beef stock low sodium is best

 - Cooking oil

 - 1 cup water